Sideward contact tracing and the control of epidemics in large gatherings: Methods

 \end{widetext} where

 while $C^{Sideward}$ is given by Eq.~\eqref{eq:CTside}.
-In Eq.~\eqref{eq:CTfor} $a$ is the simplex activation rate, the probability to take part to the simplex for the susceptible node is proportional to $s$ and, in the linearized regime, the probability that among the remaining $(s-1)$ nodes there is a presymptomatic node is $(s-1)P(t)$.
+In Eq.~\eqref{eq:CTfor} $a$ is the simplex activation rate, the probability to take part to the simplex for the susceptible node is proportional to $s$ and, in the linearised regime, the probability that among the remaining $(s-1)$ nodes there is a presymptomatic node is $(s-1)P(t)$.
 The asymptomatic infection occurs with probability $\lambda(1-\delta)$, $\epsilon(s)$ is the probability to trace the simplex and the term is averaged over simplex size.
 In Eq.~\eqref{eq:CTback} $a$ is the simplex activation rate, the probability to take part to the simplex for the asymptomatic node $A$ is proportional to $s$ and $\left[ 1- (1-\lambda \delta)^{(s-1)}\right]$ is the probability that at least one of the remaining $(s-1)$ nodes is infected and symptomatic.
 Again $\epsilon(s)$ is the probability that the simplex is traced and the term is averaged over simplex size.

-The solution $S=1$ becomes unstable for $\lambda$ above the threshold $\lambda_C$, which can be calculated from the largest eigenvalue of the Jacobian Matrix associated to Eq.~\eqref{linearized}.
+The solution $S=1$ becomes unstable for $\lambda$ above the threshold $\lambda_C$, which can be calculated from the largest eigenvalue of the Jacobian Matrix associated to Eq.~\eqref{linearised}.
 It can be determined analytically (in some specific cases) and numerically (in general).
-See SI for the detailed derivations.
+See SM for the detailed derivations.